 A. Monarch butterflies typically have four generations per year.

-- Final generation/super generation – Warming weather in February and March triggers overwintering Monarchs in Mexico to mate and begin their migration north and east.
+• First generation/super generation – These are the final super generation that migrated south the following year.
+Warming weather in February and March triggers overwintering monarchs in Mexico to mate and begin their migration north and east.
 This generation dies soon after laying eggs on milkweed in their early migration ranges.

-- The fourth “super generation” – This generation is usually born between late August through mid-September, with some variability by climate region.
-This fourth generation of Monarchs is typically the “super generation,” due to some rather extraordinary differences.
+• The fourth “super generation” – This generation is usually born between late August through mid-September, with some variability by climate region.
+This fourth generation of monarchs is typically the “super generation,” due to some rather extraordinary differences.
 Rather than only living for four weeks and having a limited flying range, the super generation travels thousands of miles to its southern overwintering ranges in the mountains of Mexico and live until the following spring (about eight months) when they restart the migration back north/east.
+(This migratory pattern only applies to Eastern monarch populations, not Western monarchs.)

 There’s no right or wrong answer here, and it may depend on your goals.
-If you’re just raising a couple of Monarchs for fun or as a project with your child, it doesn’t really matter what generation you raise.
+If you’re just raising a couple of monarchs for fun or as a project with your child, it doesn’t really matter which generation you raise.

-If you raise back-to-back generations, be sure that you’ve thoroughly sanitized the cage and all materials used before starting anew.
+However, if you raise back-to-back generations, be sure that you’ve thoroughly sanitized your enclosure and all materials used before starting anew.

 B. Monarch butterfly lifecycle: egg > larva > pupa/chrysalis > adult